This article was last updated by Digital Trends contributor Cody Perez on 5/05/2020.

 On PSVR, the player wearing the headset is the only one who can interact with the bomb.
 The rest of the room has to walk them through the steps to wade through a 23-page online manual to find the solution to each puzzle.
 Unique, challenging, and great for weekend nights with friends or family, Keep Talking and Nobody Explodes is a great game for every PSVR owner to have up his or her sleeve.

 Tetsuya Mizuguchi’s cult classic shooter returns, and it’s trippy as hell.
-Aside from a new VR-exclusive level, Infinite is remaster of the original PlayStation 2 game, which came out in 2001.
+Aside from a new VR-exclusive level, Infinite is a remaster of the original PlayStation 2 game, which came out in 2001.
 Virtual reality, however, has made the game feel fresh again.
 The experience of flying through cyberspace, tagging and shooting vector-based enemies with a look, forces you to keep your head on a swivel and your eyes constantly exploring.
 Though it may feel a little fast-paced for some players new to VR, Rez Infinite is a game you’ll play for longer and longer over time.

 Described as rhythmic violence, Thumper reframes Amplitude-style rhythmic tapping as futuristic combat against gigantic virtual monsters.
 Players control a metallic space beetle running along a track to an electronic beat, tapping, sliding, and bracing to hit everything your enemy throws at you.

 While its VR elements are mostly cosmetic, the ominous atmosphere of wavy tentacles and giant glowing eyes emerging from the void is incredibly impressive.
-Get distracted for even a second, and you’ll lose your flow (and probably your run.)
+Get distracted for even a second, and you’ll lose your flow (and possibly your entire run.)
 Thumper is an absolute delight, amplified to new heights with its move to PSVR.

 The Elder Scrolls V: Skyrim VR

-Nearly nine years later and we’re still talking about Skyrim.
+Nearly nine years later and we’re somehow still talking about Skyrim.
 The 2011 Bethesda RPG captivated gamers with its expansive open world, but its allure came from its choose-your-adventure mentality.
 After a series of ports that have made it impossible for Skyrim to fade into the past, the fantasy experience entered the proposed future of gaming — virtual reality.
 For a game as wide in scope as Skyrim, its voyage onto PSVR is extremely impressive.

 Read our full The Elder Scrolls V: Skyrim VR review